This article is part of an ongoing series where I sum up my years of blogging experience into several in-depth articles. You can read them here.

 I was with my friends the other day discussing blogging and its huge earning potential.
 At first, they got excited and then slowly started to build up piles of questions and doubts about it.
 Which I thought was quite normal at the moment as many people here don’t yet have a clear idea of what real online-based work is.
 I am talking about real full-time jobs, not those fishy typing or data entry gigs that we often see online.

 For them, making money from blogging was too good to be true.
 They were just enjoying the whole discussion, and that’s it.
 At that very moment, I asked myself one thing.
 Why do they intentionally not want to explore this great opportunity of a lifetime?

-I knew blogging has become very mature in western countries and I could easily recommend it to any of my friends, but that question raises a couple of concerns in my mind.
+In this post, I just want to talk about this.
+I want to address the actual reasons behind this mentality.
+I knew blogging has become very mature in western countries, and I could easily recommend it to any of my friends, but that question raised a couple of concerns in my mind.

 How Did Blogging Become A Profitable Business?

-Now it’s not the case anymore.
-You can self-publish your writings on the website.
-As the internet grows over time it started to give the writers a wide range of opportunities to make money through their writings.
+Before the internet era, writers had to go out and find the right publisher to publish their work.
+It was a pain in the butt.
+Now that’s not the case anymore.
+You can self-publish your writing on your website.
+As the internet grows over time, it has started to give writers a wide range of opportunities to make money through their writing.